-3.1.2 Solutions with Endpoint Detection and Response or similar characteristics
+3.1.2 Solutions configured for detection only

 Each stage of the attack is broken down into a MITRE ATT&CK-style matrix containing information about the coverage of the different techniques.
 Tested products are expected to show clear notification of each malicious behaviour.
 While direct references to the listed techniques in the MITRE ATTT&CK matrix are valuable, they are not requirement for detection credit to be given.